 To that end, here are five things you can do to practice good critical thinking in your day-to-day life:

-One: Make sure your arguments are based on a lot of evidence relevant to the conclusion.
-The bigger and stronger the claim you are making, the more evidence you need to support the conclusion, and the evidence should be directly related to the conclusion.
+One: Make sure your arguments rest on a lot of evidence relevant to the conclusion.
+The bigger and stronger the claim you are making, the more evidence you need to support the conclusion.
+And the evidence should directly relate to the conclusion.

 Be especially wary of people who use a lot of anger, fear, bullying, name-calling, shouting, or shame to persuade you to believe something.
-Frequently people who use methods like this consciously or unconsciously do so in order to bypass your critical thinking so that you do not look too closely at their evidence, which is often quite shaky.
+Frequently people use such methods in order to bypass your critical thinking.
+They don’t want you do not look too closely at their evidence.

 Two: Use a variety of evidence and use good sources.

-Generally speaking, if the claim you make is true, you should be able to find evidence to support the claim from a wide variety of good sources (professional and ethical) and from a wide variety of trustworthy people–both every day folks who are honestly reporting their experience and also experts who have studied the subject matter closely.
-The more evidence like this you can use to support your argument, the stronger it will be.
+Generally speaking, if the claim you make is true, you should be able to find evidence to support the claim from a wide variety of sources and people.

 Unfortunately, we all have a tendency to base our conclusion on one or two facts or Facebook memes that confirm our current biases.
 Consciously searching for a wide variety of evidence from a wide variety of strong sources helps us overcome this tendency.